pbelathur/spring-boot-performance-analysis/README.md

-# Less is more for the connection pools in the cloud
+# Less is more for the database connection pools in the cloud
 ## How to tune Spring Boot + HikariCP for the cloud - _avoiding the common mistakes_

 **Prashanth `PB` Belathur**